org-metaeffekt/metaeffekt-kontinuum/processors/README.md

 These can be in the form of configuration files, inventories, SBOMs, property-files and so on.

 Parameters in this category are prefixed with:

 - input
 - output

 And suffixed with:

 - file
 - dir
 - path

 ### Parameters

-The "parameters" category simply describes any additional parameters which are needed for the processor to run or to configure the processors flow and influence the outout.
+The "parameters" category simply describes any additional parameters which are needed for the processor to run or to configure the processors flow and influence the output.

 Parameters in this category are prefixed with:

 - param

 Suffixed with:

 - enabled (for parameters which can be true or false)

 ### Environment

 Environment parameters describe a series of prerequisites which are not necessarily specific to this single processor.
 They usually describe directories or config files containing resources required by multiple processors which can be shared project wide.
 Examples are the vulnerability database, maven mirror etc.

 Parameters in this category are prefixed with:

 - env